29 June 2023

 As you can see, the service is no longer paired with a repository module but requires

-We could drop sinon from our dependencies and replace it with the injection of users repository.
+We could drop sinon from our dependencies and replace it with the injection of the users repository.
 This approach allows us to unit-test much more complex cases, without the need for stubbing.

 What’s more, by decoupling service and repository, you gain the freedom to change implementation at any point.
 Cool!